11 bad driving habits you should ditch right now

 Driving with your hands in the ‘ten and two’ positions (if you picture the steering wheel as a clock face) is not the current advice of driving schools – nor has it been for many years.

-Keeping your hands at ‘nine and three’ is generally considered more comfortable and better for driving.
+Keeping your hands at ‘nine and three’ (or quarter to three on a clock face) is generally considered more comfortable and better for driving.

-And, with the vast majority of modern cars having power steering, the extra leverage gained by placing your hands high on the wheel is no longer necessary.
+And, with pretty much every modern car having power steering, the extra leverage gained by placing your hands high on the wheel is no longer necessary.

 There’s also an argument that the ‘ten and two’ position could put your arms in the path of the inflating airbag if an accident occurs, but this hasn't been proven in any study of real significance.